nighthawkcoders/flask_2025/README.md

 > This is a project to support AP Computer Science Principles (CSP) as well as a UC articulated Data Structures course.
 It was crafted iteratively starting in 2020 to the present time.
 The primary purposes are ...

-- Used as starter code for student projects for AP CSP and Data Structures curriculum.
+- Used as starter code for student projects for `AP CSP 1 and 2` and `Data Structures 1` curriculum.
 - Used to teach key principles in learning the Python Flask programming environment.
 - Used as a backend server to service API's in a frontend-to-backend pipeline.
 Review the `api` folder in the project for endpoints.
-- Contains a minimal frontend, mostly to support Administrative functionality in the `templates` folder.
+- Contains a minimal frontend, mostly to support Administrative functionality using the `templates` folder and `Jinja2` to define UIs.
 - Contains SQL database code in the `model` folder to introduce concepts of persistent data and storage.
+Perisistence folder is `instance/volumes` for generated SQLite3 db.
-- Contains capabilities for deployment and has been used with AWS, Ubuntu, Docker, docker-compose, and Nginx to deploy a WSGI server.
+- Contains capabilities for deployment and has been used with AWS, Ubuntu, Docker, docker-compose, and Nginx to `deploy a WSGI server`.
-- Contains APIs to support user authentication and cookies, a great deal of which was contributed by Aiden Wu a former student in CSP.
+- Contains APIs to support `user authentication and cookies`, a great deal of which was contributed by Aiden Wu a former student in CSP.

 ## Flask Portfolio Starter